isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Plant Pest Control.md

 <section>
 	<h4 id="biological_control">Biological control</h4>
 	<img title="Ladybird larvae eating scale insects Photo by Victoria Lim." src="/images/Biodiversity/lady%20bug%20larva%20-%20nerium%20oleander%20-%20ppn%201victorialim.jpg">
 	<p>Biological control takes advantage of natural predators and pathogens to keep pest populations in check.
-Planting <a href="/page-index/glossary/biodiversity-attracting-plants/">biodiversity-attracting plants</a> and learning about <a href="/page-index/biodiversity/predators/">garden predators</a> will make your garden a better habitat for them will help keep pest populations down.</p>
+Planting <a href="/page-index/glossary/biodiversity-attracting-plants/">biodiversity-attracting plants</a>, reducing or not using pesticides, and learning about <a href="/page-index/biodiversity/predators/">garden predators</a> will make your garden a better habitat for them will help keep pest populations down.</p>
 	<br>
 </section>